Medieval Blacksmith 21325 Review

 The layout of the first floor is largely the same between the proposal and the official set.
 A stone stairway on the left side takes you to the living quarters, while the forge sits on the front of the building, though the door into the workshop has been moved to between the stairs and the forge.
 The under-the-stairs door into the workshop has been replaced by a place to store firewood.
 Moving the workshop door to the front is an improvement; not only does it liven up the front view, it make more sense to give the blacksmith easy access to his shop from the outdoor forge.

 The arches supporting the second story on the right side remain.
 A 2x6 extension on the back side has been removed in the official set.
 The larger window remains on the rear side remains while the smaller one has been replaced by a stone arch.

-Next up, literally, is the first floor, made of stone both in the proposal and the official set, as well as Daniel’s.
+Next up, literally, is the first floor walls, made of stone both in the proposal and the official set, as well as Daniel’s.
 Here we see a pretty faithful application of Clemens’ techniques in the official set.
 Most of the stone is light bley with dark bley accent bricks.
 The official set does start to add some color by using olive and sand green bricks.
 This seems like a natural choice to me and is undoubtedly an improvement to the original design, especially given how tattered the original design’s roof is, having worn stone is natural).

 Aside from the color change, the stones are laid more squarely in the official set and utilize fewer tile-on-SNOT.
 This creates a smoother and simpler design, but takes away some important details in the original proposal.
 I would have preferred a few more SNOT+tiles used in the middle of the walls as well as some plates to give a more weathered and imperfect look.
 Even with the simplicity, you can see the difference 17 years can make when you look at the flat-gray-brick used in Daniel’s 2002 set.